Louise Haynes

 • We can just follow the flow of the music and the lyrics and understand what happened to people in those days.

+Follow me on Substack.
 This is where I will be publishing the articles on the various songs.
 It's free.
 You'll receive one newsletter each week from me.
 You can opt out at any time, but I hope you will stay with me on this time travel around the world, visiting different eras in history, meeting people you've never dreamed about, learning about their challenges and their strategies for overcoming problems.
+You can add comments and your own questions about the songs.

 議論やチャットに英語で参加したい方は、私のSubstackニュースレターを購読してください。最新の楽曲投稿がメールボックスに届きますよ。